What Does a vCISO Actually Do? (And Why Your Business Might Be Missing One)

 Why vCISOs Are Essential for SMBs and Healthcare Providers

 • “We’re too small to be a target.”
-The reality?
-Cybercriminals love small businesses because they often have weaker defenses.
+Cybercriminals often target SMBs because they tend to have fewer defenses.

 1. Assess Your Risks